falseywinchnet/bruun_fft/README.md

 * you are not alone
 * I am collecting information and seeking implementations that can be helpful to convert
 * I am looking for anything in fortran or matlab if you have it
+* update: on wednesday, june 10, 2026, claude fable solved the problem in one round. with an ifft.

 # goals
 * implement bruun's fft in numpy